 Average 19-month-old baby weight is 23.9 pounds for a girl and 24.6 pounds for a boy, according to the World Health Organization.
 How tall should a 19-month-old be?
 Average height is 32.2 inches for a girl and 32.8 inches for a boy.

-• Teething.
-Watch out for teething discomfort, as the upper cuspids and lower second molars tend to break through around this time.
+- Teething.
+Watch out for teething discomfort, as the upper cuspids (canine teeth) and lower second molars tend to break through around this time.

 Your 19-month-old may be exhibiting some challenging and encouraging behaviors.
 Tap below for advice on dealing with:

-• Tantrums.
-Feel like you're already in the terrible twos even though your child isn't two yet?
+- Tantrums.
+Feel like you're already in the terrible twos even though your child isn't 2 yet?
 Totally normal.
 Nineteen-month-olds are still learning to communicate and regulate their emotions.
 These skills will take some time to develop.
 Give your child TLC when they're upset, and try to help them get their point across when they're frustrated.

-A trip to the pediatrician is common for a 19-month-old.
+A trip to the pediatrician is common for a 19-month-old if you missed the 18-month visit.
 Here are some health questions parents have at this age:

 Your 19-month-old is getting more independent with eating—and possibly with refusing food too.